jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 <img src="/assets/SpecificationFinal.png" alt="Specification with Finals" width = "60%" align="center" style="padding-right: 35px;">

 The leaf `Specification`s are [Value Objects](https://en.wikipedia.org/wiki/Value_object).
 Once initialized, they cannot be modified.
-The `SpecificationComposite` objects are pseudo Value Objects.
-Once activiated, they cannot be modified.
+The `SpecificationComposite` objects are pseudo-Value Objects.
+Once activated, they cannot be modified.

 Leaf objects in the composite tree are immutable.
 The non-terminal objects will be immutable once activated.
 The entire composite tree is a pure function.
 That means that Specification, and Composite in general, are thread-safe structures.
 Any number of threads can be calculating satisfiability simultaneously without concern of affecting each other.
 State resides within the Context argument.